 Another key, though slightly less obvious, difference between the two styles is the size of the flare.
 Mermaid wedding dresses have a more dramatic flare, while trumpet style gowns flare out more gradually.

 Like mermaid wedding dresses, trumpet gowns may feature a train of any length, from sweep to cathedral length trains.
-Some popular Moonlight Bridal trumpet styles include Style H1326 (a tulle and sequin net fabric gown), Style J6366 (romantic bateau wedding dress) and Style J6369 (lace low back wedding dress with pearl straps).
+Some popular Moonlight Bridal trumpet styles include Style H1430 (a tulle and 3-D floral gown with dramatic train), Style J6812 (romantic all lace wedding dress with low back) and Style J6796 (lace low back wedding dress with spaghetti straps).

 Trumpet or Mermaid Dress: Which is Right for You?

 Now that you’re familiar with the differences between mermaid and trumpet wedding dresses, here are some things to keep in mind to make your shopping experience a little more simplified: